Professor of Radio and Participation

 My research and practice is centred on community media production and cultures of transnational community radio and women's/feminist radio.
 I specialise in using mapping and participatory action research methods.

-As PI for ´Transnational Radio Encounters´, I researched ways that community stations use radio to connect transnationally with similar minority ethnic, social and cultural groups.
-This research group commissioned the online interactive platform radio.garden that has attracted millions of users since its launch in 2016.
+As PI for ´Transnational Radio Encounters´, I researched ways that community stations use radio to connect transnationally with similar minority ethnic, social, and cultural groups.
+This research group commissioned the online interactive platform radio.garden which has attracted millions of users since its launch in 2016.

 Teaching and supervision